 Instructions

-1. Tear 2-inch pieces of the kale leaves from the stems and transfer them to a large mixing bowl.
-Discard stems.
+1. Tear 2-inch kale pieces from stems into a mixing bowl

 Notes